QuantEcon/lecture-python-advanced.myst/_sources/knowing_forecasts_of_others.md

   for a firm to match what it is in Townsend's original model.
 So rather than directly observing the signal received by firms in the other industry, a firm sees the equilibrium price of the good produced by the other industry.
-* We compute a population linear least squares regression of the noisy signal that firms in the other industry would  receive in a pooling equilibrium on time $t$ information that a firm receives in Townsend's original model.
-The $R^2$ in this regression equals $1$.
-That verifies that a firm's information set in Townsend's original model equals its information set in a pooling equilibrium.
-Therefore, equilibrium prices and quantities in Townsend's original model equal those in a pooling equilibrium.
+* We compute a population linear least squares regression of the noisy signal at time $t$ that firms in the other industry would  receive in a pooling equilibrium on time $t$ information that a firm receives in Townsend's original model.
+* The $R^2$ in this regression equals $1$.
+*  That verifies that a firm's information set in Townsend's original model equals its information set in a pooling equilibrium.
+* Therefore, equilibrium
+  prices and quantities in Townsend's original model equal those in a pooling equilibrium.

 ### A Sequence of Models

-We proceed by describing  a sequence of models of two industries that are linked in a single way: shocks to the demand curves for their products have a common component.
+We proceed by describing  a sequence of models of two industries that are linked in a single way:

+* shocks to the demand curves for their products have a common component.

 The models are simplified versions   of Townsend's  {cite}`townsend`.

-Townsend's is a model of a rational expectations equilibrium in which firms confront the problem  **forecasting the forecasts of others**.
+Townsend's is a model of a rational expectations equilibrium in which firms want to **forecast  forecasts of others**.

 In Townsend's model, firms condition  their forecasts on observed endogenous variables whose equilibrium laws of motion are determined by their own forecasting functions.

-We start with model  components that we shall  assemble progressively in  ways that can help us to appreciate the structure of the
-**pooling equilibrium**  that ultimately interests us.
+We shall  assemble model  components progressively in  ways that can help us to appreciate the structure of the **pooling equilibrium**  that ultimately interests us.

-While keeping other aspects of the model the same, we shall study consequences of alternative assumptions about what decision makers observe.
+While keeping all other aspects of the model the same, we shall study consequences of alternative assumptions about what decision makers observe.